petersenpeter/CellExplorer/docs/interface/description.md

 + `Label`: Assign a label to the selected cell.
 Labels are saved to the cell_metrics structure.

 ### Display Settings
-The Display Settings panel allows you to customize the plots in Cell Explorer.
+The Display Settings panel allows you to customize the plots in CellExplorer.
 Cell-type list: Defines the displayed cell-types.
 Layout: Adjust the layout and number of cell specific plots to display: `1+3` -> `3+6` 1.-6. view: A drop-down menu for each of the cell plots containing available options like the *Firing rate map*, *tSNE plots*, *Sharp wave-ripple*, *Autocorrelograms*, *waveforms*,  all plots associated with the selected cell.